murchandamus/bips/bip-update-process.md

 ### What is the scope of the BIP repository?

 The BIP repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
 Related topics that are of interest to the bitcoin community may be acceptable.
-Proposals that undermine the fundamental principle that bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency are out-of-scope.
+The scope of the BIP repository is limited to BIPs that do not oppose the fundamental principle that bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency.

 ## BIP format and structure